-Investigators and their supervisors shall complete the above process and the documents needed certifying victim cooperation for a U visa or T visa application pursuant to Penal Code § 679.10 and Penal Code § 679.11 within 30 days of a request from the victim, victim's family, or authorized representative (as defined in Penal Code § 679.10 and Penal Code § 679.11) related to one of their assigned cases.
-If the victim is in removal proceedings, the certification shall be processed within seven days of the first business day following the day the request was received.
+Investigators and their supervisors shall complete the above process and the documents needed certifying victim cooperation for a U visa or T visa application pursuant to Penal Code § 679.10 and Penal Code § 679.11 within 90 days of a request from the victim or victim's family related to one of their assigned cases.
+If the victim is in removal proceedings, the certification shall be processed within 14 days of the request.

-410.8.2 REPORTING TO LEGISLATURE
+411.8.2 REPORTING TO LEGISLATURE